barebox/barebox/Documentation/devel/porting.rst

 ************

-Before starting your barebox port, you'll want to familiarize yourself with key concepts of the :ref:`barebox architecture <architecture>`  namely the prebootloader, barebox proper and the multi-image support.
+Before starting your barebox port, you'll want to familiarize yourself with key concepts of the :ref:`barebox architecture <architecture>`, namely the prebootloader, barebox proper and the multi-image support.

 Once you've read through, let us now put these new concepts into practice.